tokenio/sdk-js/README.md

 $ var Token = require("token-io")
 ```

-Works in a node as well, but have to directly require the node file from dist.
+Works in a node as well, but have to directly require the node file from token-io/dist.
+Minified files available in dist as well.

 To build:
 ```sh